nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case resumes at step 2.

 * 2c.
-User attempts to change the name to another existing company
+User attempts to change the name to another existing company.
     * 2c1.
 InternBuddy shows an error message.

   Use case resumes at step 2.